C Programming Coding Questions and Answers

 9. What is an Armstrong number, and how do you check if a number is Armstrong in C?

-A number that equals the total of all of its digits, each increased to the power of the number of digits, is known as an Armstrong number.
-An example of an Armstrong number is 153; the digits of 153 are summed (1³ + 5³ + 3³ = 153).
+An Armstrong number equals the sum of its digits, each raised to the power of the number of digits.
+Example: 153 is an Armstrong number because 1³ + 5³ + 3³ = 153.

 #include <stdio.h>